The Dukes of Hazzard: Production

-The series was developed from the 1975 film Moonrunners.
-Created by Gy Waldron in collaboration with ex-moonshiner Jerry Rushing, this movie shares many identical and very similar names and concepts with the subsequent TV series.
-Although itself essentially a comedy, this original movie was much cruder and edgier than the family-friendly TV series that evolved from it.
+The series was developed from the 1975 film Moonrunners, which was written and directed by Gy Waldron.
+Waldron was originally from Lenoxburg, Kentucky and had grown up around stock car racing culture.
+The film was based on the real life of Jerry Rushing, a former moonshiner from Taylorsville, North Carolina.
+Rushing and his brother Johnny had raced and run moonshine for their uncle in North Carolina during the 1950s, and were often accompanied by their cousin Delane.
+Rushing owned a 1958 Chrysler named "Traveller", after the famous horse owned by General Robert E. Lee.
+These events from Rushing's life formed the basis of Waldron's film.
+Moonrunners follows the exploits of the Hagg brothers, Bobby and Grady Lee who owned a stock car named "Traveller", after Rushing's car.
+The Hagg brothers ran moonshine for their uncle Jesse Hagg.

 In 1977, Waldron was approached by Warner Bros. with the idea of developing Moonrunners into a television series.
+The network was inspired by the success of Smokey and the Bandit.
+Elements from Smokey and the Bandit influenced the Dukes of Hazzard, such as Sally Field's character in the film, whose costuming was notably similar to Daisy Duke and featured small shorts.
 Waldron reworked various elements from Moonrunners, ultimately devising what became The Dukes of Hazzard.
+Bobby Hagg was developed into the character of Bo Duke, Grady Lee was developed into Luke Duke, and Jesse Hagg became Jesse Duke.
+Their car was renamed "General Lee", referencing the "Traveller" from Moonrunners.
+The show was more family-friendly than Waldron's original film, with a heavier emphasis on comedy and less emphasis on the illegal or immoral actions of its protagonists.

 Production began in October 1978 with the original intention of only nine episodes for a mid-season filler.
 The first five episodes were filmed in Covington and Conyers, Georgia and surrounding areas, including some location work in nearby Atlanta.
 After completing production on the fifth episode, "High Octane", the cast and crew broke for Christmas break, expecting to return in several weeks to complete the ordered run of episodes.
 In the meantime, executives at Warner Bros. were impressed by the rough preview cuts of the completed episodes and saw potential in developing the show into a full-running series.
 Part of this plan was to move production from Georgia to the Warner Bros. lot in Burbank, California, to simplify production as well as develop a larger workshop to service the large number of automobiles needed for the series.